Adam Collin: Carlisle United return

 On 4 July 2018, Collin returned to former side Carlisle United on an initial 12-month deal reuniting him with former Notts County manager John Sheridan.
 He returned to the team on 25 August 2018 following a long-term injury to first-choice goalkeeper Joe Fryer, he went on to make 42 appearances and claim the Carlisle player of the season award as the club narrowly missed out on the League Two play-offs.
 Collin signed a further 12-month deal with the club on 10 May 2019, seeing him stay with the Cumbrian outfit until 30 June 2020.
 On 15 May 2020 Carlisle announced that Collin would depart the club for a second time following the expiry of his contract having made 249 appearances across two spells with the club.

 Kettering Town

 On 25 July 2020, Collin signed for National League North club Kettering Town.

 Basford United

 On 28 May 2021, Collin signed a 12-month deal with Northern Premier League Premier Division side Basford United.
 On 19 December 2021, Collin announced his retirement from football.

-Coaching Career
+Coaching career

-In November 2022, Collin was appointed Head of 1st team & Academy Goalkeeping at Mansfield Town Football Club.
+In November 2022, Collin was appointed Head of 1st team & Academy Goalkeeping at Mansfield Town FC.
 He combined this position alongside a playing role as third-choice goalkeeper, behind regulars Christy Pym and Scott Flinders.